Civil and Environmental Engineering

 Civil engineers are professionals who have broad technical knowledge, possess strong problem solving skills and enjoy working with people.
 Their work is directly related to the public wellbeing and safety, and has a significant impact on decision making processes.

-The graduates from North Dakota State University's Department of Civil Engineering apply their skills in all fields of the profession across the United States and overseas.
+The graduates from North Dakota State University's Department of Civil and Environmental Engineering apply their skills in all fields of the profession domestically and abroad.
 NDSU civil engineering graduates are sought by companies from all over the country at competitive salaries.
 They have most certainly put their education to good use, bettering themselves and the world in which they live.
 The department also offers graduate programs leading to a master’s degree or doctoral degree in civil engineering.

 The mission of the civil engineering program is to: